There is a German expression: Health is not everything but without health, everything is nothing.

 Public health insurance

 Roughly 90% of the population in Germany is in one form or the other insured through the public health care system.
 That this represents a major triumph of the modern welfare state is easily forgotten.
-Generally speaking, if you are employed in Germany, you probably have to be in the public health care system.
+However, that this system is flawed and has many issues is commonly agreed upon.
 More

 Private health insurance

 Private health insurance usually covers additional benefits and procedures that are not or not entirely covered by the public health insurance.
-Waiting times are shorter but the entry barriers and the prices can be high.
-Moreover, the law clearly dictates who gets in and who does not.
+However, the entry barriers and the prices can be high but as a freelancer, you often do not really have a realistic choice.
 More

 Everyone can add private supplementary modules to get more coverage for his or her insurance plan.
 That includes publicly and privately insured people.
 The most common example for such a supplement is dental care but there are other areas where supplements make sense.
 More

 The public accident insurance only covers you during your work activities, including the way to and back from work.
+If you are like most freelancers, you are not even in the public system to begin with.
 Everything you do privately, including hobbies, sports etc., is not covered.
 Because of that, private accident insurance is one of the most common insurance in Germany.
 More

 Dread and disease insurance